florenciacruz3/florenciacruz3/tenant-scan-overview.md

   and a phased roadmap that got their first 50 workspaces live in Fabric within the quarter.

 ---

   ## Get Started

-Most organizations discover governance gaps once it's too late
+Most organizations discover governance gaps when it is already too late.

-The Tenant Scan gives you a guiding map
+The Tenant Scan gives you a guiding map.

 The problems are knowable.
 The question is whether you find them before they find you.